QuicksilverBR/Linux-Controller-Fixes/README.md

         Option "Ignore" "on"
 EndSection
 ```
-  * Be sure to replace `/dev/input/event27` with the device number you found earlier.
+Be sure to replace `/dev/input/event27` with the device number you found earlier.
 Change `pointer` to a different device type if needed.

-  * This tells X a few things.
+This tells X a few things.
 First, it should be looking for any `pointer` devices connected, specifically to `event27`.
-If one is found, it is to be ignored by the window system entirely -**not**- moving the cursor when inputs are provided.
+If one is found, it is to be ignored by the window system entirely - **not** moving the cursor when inputs are provided.
 * Restart to have the rule take effect.
 * The connected device should no longer affect the cursor.
 In my case, it isn't detected as a controller at all, but I'm fairly certain it's an issue with the SRW-S1 itself.